-Congenital sucrase-isomaltase deficiency usually becomes apparent after an infant is weaned and starts to consume fruits, juices, and grains.
-After ingestion of sucrose or maltose, an affected child will typically experience stomach cramps, bloating, excess gas production, and diarrhea.
+Congenital sucrase-isomaltase deficiency usually becomes apparent after an infant is weaned and starts to consume fruits, juices, grains, and other starchy food.
+After ingestion of sucrose or maltose, an affected individual will typically experience stomach cramps, bloating, excess gas production, and diarrhea.
 These digestive problems can lead to failure to gain weight and grow at the expected rate (failure to thrive) and malnutrition.
-Most affected children are better able to tolerate sucrose and maltose as they get older.

 The prevalence of congenital sucrase-isomaltase deficiency is estimated to be 1 in 5,000 people of European descent.
 This condition is much more prevalent in the native populations of Greenland, Alaska, and Canada, where as many as 1 in 20 people may be affected.

-Mutations in the SI gene cause congenital sucrase-isomaltase deficiency.
+Variants (also known as mutations) in the SI gene cause congenital sucrase-isomaltase deficiency.
 The SI gene provides instructions for producing the enzyme sucrase-isomaltase.
 This enzyme is found in the small intestine and is responsible for breaking down sucrose and maltose into their simple sugar components.
 These simple sugars are then absorbed by the small intestine.
-Mutations that cause this condition alter the structure, disrupt the production, or impair the function of sucrase-isomaltase.
-These changes prevent the enzyme from breaking down sucrose and maltose, causing the intestinal discomfort seen in individuals with congenital sucrase-isomaltase deficiency.
+Variants that cause this condition alter the structure, disrupt the production, or impair the function of sucrase-isomaltase.
+These changes prevent the enzyme from breaking down sucrose and maltose.
+Rather than being absorbed by the small intestine, the undigested sugars move to the large intestine (colon).
+Here, they attract water and are consumed by normal bacteria in the colon, causing the intestinal discomfort seen in individuals with congenital sucrase-isomaltase deficiency.

 Other Names for This Condition